 Kelly completed a BSc Biochemistry at the University of Glasgow, completing her project with Dr Cheryl Woolhead.
 She then completed an MSc Biochemistry within the University of Edinburgh carrying out a research project with Dr Jon Marles-Wright, looking at the structure of marine proteins.
 With a background in molecular biology and protein production, she will be working on manipulating the isotopic distribution in recombinant proteins for mass spectrometry analysis.

-Thomas completed his BSc Biochemistry at the University of Portsmouth, completing her project with Dr Fiona Myers.
+Thomas completed his BSc in Biochemistry at the University of Portsmouth, completing his project with Dr. Fiona Myers.
 He then worked for two years with the analytical equipment company ARC Sciences.
-His responsibilities included demonstrating, selling and installing analytical research products to research laboratories, hospitals and universities in the UK.
-Following this he completed an Msc in regenerative medicine at the University of Edinburgh.
+His responsibilities included demonstrating, selling, and installing analytical research products to research laboratories, hospitals, and universities in the UK.
+Following this, he completed an MSc in regenerative medicine at the University of Edinburgh.
 He will be working on developing an Automated Hydrogen/Deuterium Exchange Mass Spectrometry (HDX-MS) Platform to Study the Structure and Assembly of Bacterial Nanocompartments

 Kiani received a BSc in Biochemistry with a Year in Industry from the University of Liverpool in 2017, before completing an MRes in Structural Biology at the same university.
-Her Masters research with Dr Jill Madine employed numerous structural biology, biochemical, cell and human tissue based techniques to probe an interaction between two amyloid proteins in Alzheimer’s disease.
-Her PhD project in the Clarke group will utilise multiple mass spectrometry techniques to study the effect of post-translational modification on the structure and function of alpha-synuclein, the protein associated with Parkinson’s disease.
+Her Masters research with Dr. Jill Madine employed numerous structural biology, biochemical, cell, and human tissue-based techniques to probe an interaction between two amyloid proteins in Alzheimer’s disease.
+Her Ph.D. project in the Clarke group will utilize multiple mass spectrometry techniques to study the effect of post-translational modification on the structure and function of alpha-synuclein, the protein associated with Parkinson’s disease.